Meet the cast of A Christmas Carol on BBC One

 Who’s “Tiny Tim” Cratchit?
 Tim Cratchit, identified to everybody as “Tiny Tim”, is Bob Cratchit’s ailing youngest son, whose well being is jeopardised by Scrooge’s miserly wage invoice.

 What has Lenny Rush been in earlier than?
-Lenny Rush is a baby actor, whose solely display credit score of word had been within the CBeebies youngsters’s sequence Apple Tree Home.
-He has, nevertheless, performed the position of Tiny Tim earlier than – on stage, as a part of the Christmas Carol adaptation staged at London’s Outdated Vic theatre.
+Lenny Rush is a toddler actor, whose solely display credit score of observe had been within the CBeebies kids’s sequence Apple Tree Home.
+He has, nonetheless, performed the position of Tiny Tim earlier than – on stage, as a part of the Christmas Carol adaptation staged at London’s Outdated Vic theatre.

 Tiarna Williams performs Belinda Cratchit